X-ray scattering

 The strong electron correlations in transition metal oxides give rise to such phenomena as high-temperature superconductivity in layered cuprates and to stripe-like order in layered cuprates and nickelates.
 In the case of the manganites, an additional strong electron-lattice interaction leads to a very rich phase diagram in which structural, magnetic, and transport properties are intimately related.
 Colossal magnetoresistance (CMR) has been observed in the perovskite and double-layer manganites, but not in the single-layer system La1-xSr1+xMnO4 (Mn214).

-Subscribe to RSS - X-ray scattering
+Subscribe to X-ray scattering